 Reason for scanning and repairing drive stuck on your Windows 10 computer

 The reason behind the scanning and repairing drive stuck on Windows 10 is an improper shutting down.
 That means, if your Windows computer hasn’t been shut down properly, you are likely to experience this annoyance.
-Improper shutdown can often appear due to power failure.
+The improper shutdown can often appear due to power failure.
 Also, it can occur as a result of the forced shutdown.
 You may see the error message from the first time you switch on the PC after an improper shutdown.

 When Windows OS is running, the relevant operational data will be read and written on Random Access Memory (RAM).
 When the computer is shut down unexpectedly, the data stored in the RAM will be lost.
 In addition to that, such an incident can cause damages to the hard disk as well.
 When you try to boot the computer next time, the system will automatically scan and repair those corrupted files.

 We highly recommend our readers to avoid turning off the PC improperly while it is functioning.
 Otherwise, you are likely to lose important data.

 How to stop scanning and repairing drive process?

 It is true that the scanning and repairing process is likely to last for a considerable time.
 Wasting a couple of productive hours looking at your computer screen is a ‘crime’.
 As of today, we all live a very busy lifestyle, and we hardly can wait for this process to be completed.
 In this case, you will have to find a way to skip this scanning and repairing process.
 After booting the computer into the normal mode, you can perform a manual scan and repair it later on.
 Repairing the drive manually is an exceptionally important process if you really want smooth performance from your PC.
 Well, if you receive the scanning and repairing drive process, below are the steps to follow.

 Please note that some of these methods work on Windows 10 Normal mode.
 Other methods are applicable when Windows doesn’t boot successfully.
 You may choose the method depending on the case.